Kais Saied: 2021 self-coup

 On 5 January 2022, the Tunisian judiciary referred 19 predominantly high-ranking politicians to court for "electoral violations" allegedly committed during the 2019 presidential elections.
 Among the 19 were four former prime ministers, Youssef Chahed, Elyes Fakhfakh, Mehdi Jomaa and Hamadi Jebali, as well as former president Moncef Marzouki, and the head of the Ennahda party movement, Rachid Ghannouchi.

-In February 2022, Saied dissolved the Supreme Judicial Council, the body charged with judicial independence.According to the country's justice minister, the Tunisian President has indicated that rather than eliminating the Supreme Judicial Council, he will restructure it.
-This comes days after the country's decision to disband the highest judicial body drew international condemnation.
-As a result of the President's decisions, more than two hundred judges and attorneys in black robes demonstrated outside the main court in Tunisia's capital on Thursday, 10 February 2022.
-On Sunday, 13 February 2022, Saied issued a proclamation appointing a temporary Supreme Judiciary Council.
+In February 2022, Saied dissolved the Supreme Judicial Council, the body charged with judicial independence.
+According to the country's justice minister, the Saied has indicated that rather than eliminating the Supreme Judicial Council, he will restructure it.
+This comes days after the country's decision to disband the highest judicial body, which drew international condemnation.
+As a result of the president's decisions, more than two hundred judges and attorneys in black robes demonstrated outside the main court in Tunisia's capital in February 2022.
+On 13 February 2022, Saied issued a proclamation appointing a temporary Supreme Judiciary Council.

-A constitutional referendum was scheduled for 25 July 2022.
-After the referendum results indicated that 90% of voters supported Saied, he declared victory and promised that Tunisia will enter the new phase after he got increased power, some of which was unchecked.After the parliamentary election, the main opposition coalition called for Kais Saied to resign after fewer than 9% of eligible voters took part in the elections.

-Since the self-coup, several arrests against high-ranking politicians such as former Prime Minister Ali Larayedh, former Prime Minister Hamadi Jebali and former President Moncef Marzouki and many more have been made.

-African immigration comments
+Immigration

-In February 2023, Saied made comments about African immigration into Tunisia, saying that they were changing the demographic makeup of the country and make it “purely African” nation.
+In February 2023, Saied made comments about African immigration into Tunisia, saying that they were changing the demographic makeup of the country in order to make it a “purely African” nation.The comments were condemned as racist, including by Amnesty International and the African Union.

+In July 2023, a deal with the European Union on immigration was finalized, following talks with European Commission president Ursula Von der Leyen, then Dutch prime minister Mark Rutte, and Italian prime minister Giorgia Meloni.

+Relationship with Israel

+Kais Saied is part of the Tunisian tradition of radical support for the Palestinian cause, considering any relationship with Israel to be high treason.
+In May 2023, after the attack on Djerba, he condemned the attack, rejected all accusations of state antisemitism, and refused to describe the attack as antisemitic.
+He received Muslim, Jewish, and Christian religious figures, rejected diplomatic recognition of Israel, and called for not conflating Judaism with Zionism.
+It was announced in September 2023 that the name of the Storm Daniel that destroyed Libya reflects the influence of the global Zionist movement.
+Shortly after the October 7 attacks, Saied expressed Tunisia's full and unconditional support for the Palestinian people, while avoiding mention of Hamas.

+In November 2023, Saied objected to a law proposed by the Assembly of the Representatives of the People that would criminalize normalizing relations with Israel, a crime that would carry a sentence of up to 12 years imprisonment, and life imprisonment if the offence was repeated.
+Saied stated that the law would undermine national security and that "it was counter-productive to criminalize relations with an entity that [Tunisia] does not recognize".
+Mohamed Ali, a member of the Assembly, claimed that the United States "had threatened 'economic and military sanctions' if the bill were passed".